© 2022 GOECO | All rights reserved

 Internet: There is currently no WiFi available on the island.

 Laundry: Some hotels on the mainland have laundry services for their guests.
 There are also laundromats located within walking distance of most hotels, that volunteers can use for an additional fee.

 Accommodations: Volunteers will stay in stone cabanas around the island.
 There will be up to three volunteers per room, and bathrooms are shared.
 On weekends volunteers are responsible for booking their own hotel rooms at their own cost.

 Food: Volunteers will receive three home-cooked meals per workday (Monday-Thursday) and a hearty breakfast on Fridays.
 Meals generally include fresh fruit, vegetables and a meat dish.
 Most diets, including peanut allergies, can be accommodated, if requested in advance.

 Please take note of this project’s minimum requirements:

-During free time on mainland Belize volunteers will have the opportunity to explore all that Belize has to offer!
-For an additional fee, volunteers can venture to any of the following destinations and more!
+During free time on mainland Belize, volunteers will have the opportunity to explore all that Belize has to offer!
+For an additional fee, volunteers can visit any of the following destinations and more!

 Cockscomb Basin Wildlife Sanctuary